 Volkswagen has been teasing its first mass-produced electric car for a couple of years now, and finally the order books for the ID.3 are open.
 The car is similar in size to the company's every-popular Golf hatchback, but with a thoroughly modern design and a range of up to 260 miles, as measured by the WLTP standard.

-European deliveries will kick-off in 2020, but the U.S. will have to sit this one out, as Volkswagen of America has decided an electric hatchback is not something its buyers will be interested in in large enough numbers.
+European deliveries will kick-off towards the end of 2020, but the U.S. will have to sit this one out, as Volkswagen of America has decided an electric hatchback is not something its buyers will be interested in in large enough numbers.
 Thankfully, VW has plans for dozens more electric vehicles over the coming decade, many of which will be sold in the US.

 Porsche Mission E Cross Turismo

 Based on the same platform as the Taycan, the Mission E Cross Turismo has only been presented as a concept for now, but Porsche says it will go into production sometime after the Taycan, likely in 2021 or potentially 2022 due to delays stemming from the coronavirus pandemic.

 The Cross Turismo sits a little taller than the Taycan.
 But offers similar performance and hopefully a similar range of around 310 miles from a charge.